 Super Lawyers, a Thomson Reuters business, is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
 The annual selections are made using a patented multiphase process that includes a statewide survey of lawyers, an independent research evaluation of candidates and peer reviews by practice area.
 The result is a credible, comprehensive and diverse listing of exceptional attorneys.
 In 1998, Super Lawyers launched Rising Stars to recognize the top up-and-coming attorneys in the state who are 40 years old or younger.

-Mr. Swick has been selected to the 2009 and 2012-2015 Texas Super Lawyers – Rising Stars list.
+Mr. Swick was selected to Texas Super Lawyers Rising Stars list five years in a row from 2012-2016.
+In 2017, after turning 40 and in his first year of eligibility, Mr. Swick was selected as a Texas Super Lawyer.
 Each year, no more than 2.5 percent of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.

 Mr. Swick received his Bachelor of Arts in English from The University of Texas at Austin in May 1999, and his Juris Doctor from South Texas College of Law in May 2002.
 He has been licensed to practice law since November 2002.
 While in law school, he was President of the Student Bar Association and a member of the college’s award winning mock trial and moot court national teams.
 Mr. Swick was the recipient of the 2002 “Dean's Citizenship Award” for significant contributions to benefit the college and the community of law students, and his classmates voted him “Outstanding Male Graduate.”
 Mr. Swick was invited to serve as an adjunct professor at South Texas College of Law in 2004.